+Time for our annual Summer Camp post.
 I just finished scheduling and registering my kid for all her summer camps.
-This is one of my least favorite mom jobs, but this is my fifth year of juggling it and I’ve gotten it down to a science.
+This is one of my least favorite mom jobs, but this is my seventh year of juggling it and I’ve gotten it down to a science.
 There are a ton of options in St. Louis, which can make the task daunting.
 Finding the camp that offers programming that your kids will enjoy PLUS works with your family’s schedule and budget can feel like putting together a jigsaw puzzle while wearing mittens.
 Here are some resources that might help you with the process.

 - Your Schedule: Will you need camp all summer long or just for particular weeks?
 All day camp, half day camp, or sleep away camp?
 What time will you need to drop off and pick-up?